Hvalur hf.

 Hvalur hf.
 (Note: hf. stands for hlutafélag (lit. 'shares partnership', cf. limited liability company).) (/is/, lit.
 'Whale') is an Icelandic commercial whaling and holding company.
 Hvalur hf. was founded in 1947 as a commercial whaling company by Loftur Bjarnason and Vilhjálmur Árnason and later run by their sons, Kristján Loftsson and Árni Vilhjálmsson.
-In the recent decades, it has become one of the most powerful investment companies in Iceland, having owned large shares in Arion Bank, Marel, Origo hf. and Brim hf. amongst others.
+In the recent decades, it has become one of the largest investment companies in Iceland, having owned large shares in Arion Bank, Marel, Origo hf. and Brim hf. amongst others.

 In 1948, the company purchased an American naval base at Hvalfjörður (Whale Fjord) and converted it into a whaling station.
 Norwegian crews were involved in training Icelandic whalers into the early 1950s.

 Whaling fleet

 The company currently operates two whaling ships, Hvalur 8 and Hvalur 9.
 It further owns two more, Hvalur 6 and Hvalur 7, that were never fully repaired following the 1986 Hvalur sinkings.

 Ships history

 The Hvalur hf. whaling station in Hvalfjörður ('Whale Fjord').
 Beside it lie the mothballed Hvalur 6 and Hvalur 7.